mfatihy70/BeeWareProject/README.md

-My BeWare Project
-This is a conflicting change from local
+This is my BeWare Project